crystallabs/virtualtime/README.md

 called an "item" not to imply any particular type (task, event, recurring appointment, etc.)

-An item can have a start and end date, a list of VirtualDates on which it is considered "on" (i.e. active, due, scheduled), a list of VirtualDates on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, certain times of day, etc.),
+An item can have a start and end VirtualDate, a list of VirtualDates on which it is considered "on" (i.e. active, due, scheduled), a list of VirtualDates on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, certain times of day, etc.),